 - Turn on the leak detector inside your rig.
 Most LP detectors are hard-wired to a 12-volt system so it should already be on.
 Test to verify.

 - Slowly, open the valve on your tank all the way.
 Smell for leaks.

-- Apply a soapy water solution on the valve and regulator and watch closely for bubbling or spurting.
+- Apply a soapy water solution (or leak detector) on the valve and regulator and watch closely for bubbling or spurting.